 Get Covered Before You Cancel

-It’s fine to cancel a policy when it no longer suits your needs, but don’t do so without having a new health insurance plan already lined up.
-The Affordable Care Act grants each individual two months without health insurance before they’ll be fined, but that time goes by a lot faster than you’d expect when you haven’t compared any rates.
+It’s fine to abort a system when it no longer suits your needs, but don’t do so without having a new health insurance plan already lined up.
+The Affordable Care Act grants each two months without health insurance before they’ll be fined, but that time goes by a lot faster than you’d expect when you haven’t compared any rates.